Get Sculptra Treatments to Stimulate New Collagen Production

 Which Injectable Is Right for Me?

 Because injectables work differently, it is best to consider your aesthetic needs and goals before deciding which type to choose.
-The ideal way to make this choice is by contacting the office of Dr. Matthew Richardson and setting up a consultation.
+The ideal way to make this choice is by contacting the office of Dr. Matthew Richardson or Dr. Jordan Cain and setting up a consultation.

-Dr. Richardson is board-certified by the American Board of Otolaryngology-Head and Neck Surgery and has years of experience with aesthetic treatments.
-The two of you can discuss your injectable options in greater detail, and Dr. Richardson can answer any questions you may have.
+Dr. Richardson and Dr. Cain both have years of experience with aesthetic treatments.
+The two of you can discuss your injectable options in greater detail, and we can answer any questions you may have.